ibm-cloud-docs/watson-assistant/actions-global-settings.md

 | Currency symbol | Use the system default or choose a global symbol | `$10.99` |
 | Percentage fraction digits | Use the system default (up to 14 digits) or two digits | `10.75%` |
 {: caption="Display format settings" caption-side="bottom"}

-## Autolearning
-{: #actions-global-settings-autolearning}

-**Autolearning** enables your assistant to learn from interactions with your customers and improve responses.
-For more information, see [Using autolearning to improve assistant responses](/docs/watson-assistant?topic=watson-assistant-autolearn).

 ## Algorithm version
 {: #actions-global-settings-algorithms-versions}